Veerendra1232/Personal-Portfolio/README.md

 I,m Veerendra ahirwar
 here some file include HTML , CSS , JavaScprit file

-first we creat sidebar-content then other section
+first we creat sidebar-content then other section.